 There is a natural curiosity that young children possess.
 They look upon scenic environs with wonderment, awed by the beauty and the variety of plant and animal life they encounter.
 What a child sees is unfiltered and not yet fully processed and categorized—making what they see new and captivating.

-As a person becomes preoccupied by the requirements of growing up, learning about self and society, they often gradually spend less and less time and energy asking the question, “why?”
+As a person becomes preoccupied with the requirements of growing up, learning about self and society, they often gradually spend less and less time and energy asking the question “why?”
 For what purpose does this or that thing exist?
 Is there some overriding cosmic explanation that can give them what they once instinctively wanted to know—but had not the means to find out?

 Man’s search for meaning has been futile.
 Reliance on philosophical dead ends provides no satisfying, objective answer to the question: Why do we exist?